alexpenson/md_template/readme.md

 ![markdown example](https://gist.githubusercontent.com/maxogden/97190db73ac19fc6c1d9beee1a6e4fc8/raw/c127b99eddbd3491114aefaaa60a124e566d77a5/markdown.png)

+The above example is from the [Dat Paper](https://github.com/datproject/docs/tree/master/papers).

 ### 1. Install Pandoc

 [Pandoc](https://en.wikipedia.org/wiki/Pandoc) is a great tool for converting between different print formats.
 In this case pandoc will handle these conversions for us, all in one command: